TRIUMPH for sale

 When did the Triumph brand disappear?

 The last Triumph roadster, a TR7, was produced in 1981.
-That same year, British Leyland, owner of the brand, began producing a rebadged version of the Honda Ballade, called the Triumph Acclaim, under an agreement with Honda.
-Production of this model ceased in 1984, marking the definitive end of the Triumph brand as a car manufacturer.
+That same year, the British Leyland Group, which owned the brand, began producing a rebadged version of the Honda Ballade—named the Triumph Acclaim—under an agreement with Honda.
+Production of the Acclaim ceased in 1984, marking the definitive end of the Triumph brand as an automobile manufacturer.

 Is there a connection between Triumph cars and motorcycles?